barbinbrad/openpilot-101/intro.md

 # try to load the car params from the cache
 cached_params = Params().get("CarParamsCache")
 if cached_params is not None:
-    # convert the cap'n proto struct into a python object
+    # use the cap'n proto struct to convert the cached bytes into a python object
     cached_params = car.CarParams.from_bytes(cached_params)

 if cached_params is not None and len(cached_params.carFw) > 0 and cached_params.carVin is not VIN_UNKNOWN: